 You can install the software using the Snaps command from the website.

 sudo snap install <package>

 Or use the Ubuntu software center.

-Deb package and RPM file formats are used for installing software on Debian or Ubuntu, and Fedora/SUSE based Linux distro, respectively.
-There is a problem for the app developer that they have to maintain multiple packages for various Linux distributions.
-AppImage comes into the picture for offering a universal package management system for all the Linux distros to overcome this problem.
+Deb package and RPM file formats are used for installing software on Debian or Ubuntu and Fedora/SUSE-based Linux distro, respectively.
+There is a problem for the app developer in that they have to maintain multiple packages for various Linux distributions.
+AppImage comes into the picture by offering a universal package management system for all the Linux distros to overcome this problem.

 An AppImage file format is similar to the .exe file used in the Windows system.
 But with the.
-AppImage format, there is no extraction or installation; you delete AppImage, the software will be removed from Ubuntu, and double click on AppImage will run the application.
+AppImage format has no extraction or installation; if you delete AppImage, the software will be removed from Ubuntu, and a double click on AppImage will run the application.